-So you want to move to Belize… and you’d like to buy some land.
+So you want to move to Belize… and you’re thinking of buying land in Belize.

 Purchasing land is an emotional decision for many—don’t give in to “Margarita Madness.”
 Do your due diligence and know that a little caution goes a long way.
 And, remember, that advice from locals can be more valuable than all your experience from back home.